instana/envcheck/cmd/envcheckctl/README.md

 - "eu-central-1b"=5
 - "eu-central-1c"=8

-# Distribution of configmaps linked to pods
+# Configmaps linked to pods informs if pods are appropriately linked to pods
 linkedConfigMaps
 - "instana-agent/instana-agent"=13

-# Distribution of pods to owner types
+# Pod owners can give insights into pods not properly linked to workflows or discrepancy of number of replicas
 owners
 - "DaemonSet"=155
 - "ReplicaSet"=88